 We conclude with a key result for developing spectra on $\cdgll$.

 \begin{theorem} $\cdgll$ is a proper combinatorial model category. $\square$ \end{theorem}

 \begin{proof} In view of Corollary \ref{combret} this result is equivalent to its non-retractive analogue and we are thus reduced to prove that $\catcdgl$ is both proper and combinatorial.
 The combinatorial nature is straightforward to verify: as noted in S\ref{homotocdgl}, $\catcdgl$ admits all colimits and is cofibrantly generated.
-Moreover, by standard arguments establishing local presentability for many algebraic categories (see for instance \cite[\S5]{bor}), one readily check that the free cdgls form a set of compact objects generating $\catcdgl$ under colimits.
-Also, the right properness of $\catcdgl$ follows immediately since every object is fibrant, see \cite[Thm.~ 5.1.1]{hirsch0}.
+Moreover, by standard arguments establishing local presentability for many algebraic categories (see for instance \cite[\S5]{bor}), one readily checks that the free cdgls form a set of compact objects generating $\catcdgl$ under colimits.
+Also, the right properness of $\catcdgl$ follows from the fact that every object is fibrant, see \cite[Thm.~ 5.1.1]{hirsch0}.

 To show left properness\footnote{The authors believe that the proof of the general statements \cite[Thm.~4.17]{whi} or \cite[Thm.~0.1]{baber} could be adapted to show left properness in $\catcdgl$.
 For completeness and to be precise with details that could be crucial, we have chosen to present a direct proof.} we reduce the problem as follows.
-Clearly, directed limits preserve weak equivalences in $\catcdgl$.
-Hence, as any cofibration is a (retract of) transfinite composition of pushouts along generating cofibrations, it is enough to show the following: the pushout of a morphism, which is itself the pushout of a map in $ \lasu({\mathcal I})$, along another morphism, remains a weak equivalence when taken along any weak equivalence.
+Since directed limits preserve weak equivalences in $\catcdgl$, and any cofibration is a (retract of) transfinite composition of pushouts along generating cofibrations, it is enough to show the following: the pushout of a morphism, which is itself the pushout of a map in $ \lasu({\mathcal I})$, along another morphism, remains a weak equivalence when taken along any weak equivalence.

 Explicitly, a general morphism of $\lasu({\mathcal I})$ is of the form $\lasu_{\partial\Delta^n}\hookrightarrow \lasu_{\Delta^n}$.
 Pushing out this map along any morphism $\lasu_{\partial\Delta^n}\to L$ results in the following diagram, see for instance \cite[Prop.~6.8]{bufemutan0}: